amzufar/advpro-module-6/README.md

 ## Commit 3 Reflection Notes
 ![Commit 3 screen capture](assets/images/commit3.png)
 The `handle_connection` now handles two possible GET requests using if-else which reads the `request_line`.
 If the `request_line` is "GET / HTTP/1.1" then the code will respond back with the `hello.html` template file.
 Otherwise it will return the `404.html` template.
 Refactoring the code is necessary so that it is easier to read and to maintain.

+## Commit 4 Reflection Notes
+When user enter the `/` URI a few times, as before, user will see it responds quickly.
+But if the user enter `/sleep` and then load `/`, the user will see that `/` waits until sleep has slept for its full 5 seconds before loading.